VR-25/acc/README.md

 # capacity_mask (cm) # Default: false
 # Implies capacity_sync.
-# This forces Android to report "capacity = capacity * 100 / pause_capacity", effectively masking capacity limits.
+# This forces Android to report "capacity = capacity * 100 / (pause_capacity - shutdown_capacity)", effectively masking capacity limits.
 # It also prevents Android from getting capacity readings below 2%, since some systems shutdown before battery level actually drops to 0%.
-# Use case: secretly install acc on a relative's device, and enable this, so that they see pause_capacity as 100%.
+# Use case: secretly install acc on a relative's device, and enable this, so that they always see the regular 0-100% battery level scale.

 # capacity_sync (cs) # Default: auto